-PromQL queries to Google Cloud Managed Service for Prometheus are partially evaluated at the Monarch backend by using Monitoring Query Language (MQL), and there are some known differences in query results.
+PromQL queries in Google Cloud Managed Service for Prometheus are partially evaluated at the Monarch backend by using Monitoring Query Language (MQL), and there are some known differences in query results.
 This document describes the differences.

 New PromQL functions